julieqiu/exp/librarian/README.md

 librarian generate <artifact-path>
 ```

-The artifact must have a `.librarian.yaml` file in its directory.
+Regenerates the artifact and automatically syncs its `.librarian.yaml` file with the current config (librarian version, image, googleapis SHA, etc.).

 ### Regenerate all artifacts